esperantigo/wca-reguloj-tradukoj/esperanto/wca-regulations.md

         - 3l1a) For Pyraminx and 2x2x2, the logo may be on any piece.
         - 3l1b) For Square-1, the logo must be on a piece in the equatorial slice.
     - 3l2) The logo may be embossed, engraved, or consist of an overlay sticker.
-- 3m) All brands of puzzles and puzzle parts are permitted, as long as the puzzles comply with all WCA Regulations.
+- 3m) All brands of puzzles and puzzle parts are permitted, as long as the puzzles comply with all WCA Reguloj.

 ## <article-4><scrambling><scrambling> Article 4: Scrambling